 The biggest advantage of using a solar charger is also the most obvious.
 As long as it’s a bright day outside, you have a power source at the ready.
 Solar power is also environmental-friendly and an ever-present renewable source of energy.
 Finally, solar energy is free, and your only investment is the initial cost of the charger itself.

 Charging your phone with a solar charger is also extremely slow.
 You certainly won’t get anywhere close to the fast-charging speeds you might be used to.
-Instead, be prepared to have your phone plugged in for at least five to six hours, if not longer, if you’re hoping to get a full charge.
-All said and done, a solar phone charger is great for emergency situations so that you can keep in touch with people to let them know your location.
+Instead, be prepared to have your phone plugged in for at least five to six hours, if not longer if you’re hoping to get a full charge.
+All said and done, a solar phone charger is great for emergencies so that you can keep in touch with people to let them know your location.

 What to look for when buying a solar charger?